HugoSmits86/dreamcast-vms-icondata-tool/README.md

 I suspect that most users of this project are likely hobbyists instead of full-blown programmers.\
 For them I have included a command-line tool in the form of main.go.
 This is a stand-alone\
-program that lets users encode and decode ICONDATA.VMS files from the command line.
+program that lets users encode and decode ICONDATA.VMS files from the command-line.

 Currently only the black and white icons are supported.